 Iván Sikic is a conceptual artists who explores social and political structures and conflicts with the use of objects, installation, public activations, video, photography and durational performance.

-While his works are highly conceptual and charged with meaning, he uses direct and indirect metaphors in order to draw attention to and question subject matters that are affecting our daily lives in ways that, to him, should not be.
-The invitation to an unbiased and paused reflection from simple yet poetically loaded elements is Sikic’s preferred strategy, who has also uses durational performance to approach his works.
+While his works are highly conceptual and charged with meaning, he uses direct and indirect metaphors in order to draw attention to and question subject matters and points of tensions that exist within both our immediate and our global context.
+The invitation to an unbiased and paused reflection from simple yet poetically loaded elements is Sikic’s preferred strategy

-His incisive manner of questioning the context, cultures and conflicts around him through his pieces has garnered global interest, has had viral repercussions and has been covered by media around the world, including Artishock (Chile), El Comercio (Peru), The Creators Project, Artnet News, Art Report (NY), El Cultural (Diario El Mundo, Spain) VICE Colombia (Colombia) MAKMA (Spain), High on Art, Heavy on Antics Magazine, BOOOOOOM!
-(Canada), Urdesign, Zeutch (France), Be-Street (France), ABC, La Vanguardia, (Spain), Ara (Catalunya), F5 (Poland), Radio Televisión Española (Spain), Trendhunter (Canada) Fast Company (USA), Designboom Español, O Globo (Brazil) , The Huffington Post (USA), amongst others.
+His incisive manner of questioning the context, cultures and conflicts around him through his pieces has garnered global interest, has had viral repercussions and has been covered by media around the world, including Artishock (Chile), El Comercio (Peru), The Creators Project (USA), Artnet News, Art Report (NY), El Cultural (Diario El Mundo, Spain) VICE Colombia (Colombia) MAKMA (Spain), High on Art, Heavy on Antics Magazine, BOOOOOOM!
+(Canada), Urdesign, Zeutch (France), Be-Street (France), ABC, La Vanguardia, (Spain), Ara (Catalunya), F5 (Poland), Radio Televisión Española (Spain), Trendhunter (Canada) Fast Company (USA), Designboom Español, O Globo (Brazil) , The Huffington Post (USA), Art Guide Australia (Australia), amongst others.